Test in production without watermarks.

 The C# ref

 keyword is an essential tool that every beginner should learn about.
-It's used to pass arguments or args by reference rather than by value, allowing changes made to the reference type variable inside the called method to reflect outside it.
-In this tutorial, we'll walk through the details of the **ref keyword and explore various console code examples that illustrate how it works.
+It's used to pass arguments by reference rather than by value, allowing changes made to the reference type variable inside the called method to reflect outside of it.
+In this tutorial, we'll walk through the details of the ref keyword and explore various console code examples that illustrate how it works.

 When you pass a method parameter in C#, by default, it's passed by value.
-This means a copy of the parameter's value is created, and any changes made within the calling method won't affect the original variable outside the method.
+This means a copy of the parameter's value is created, and any changes made within the called method won't affect the original variable outside the method.
 The ref

 keyword changes this behavior, allowing you to pass a parameter by reference.
 When a parameter is passed by reference, any changes made within the method will directly affect the original variable outside the method.